guilhemmarchand/TA-ms-teams-alert-action/docs/configuration.rst

 This defines the icon link to be used for the message publication, and will override any global setting that has been set.

+- **Theme color**

+Specifies a custom brand color for the card in hexadecimal code format. (optional, defaults to 0076D7)

 - **Potential Action Name** and **Potential Action URL**

 These two items define the action link button and target that can automatically be added when the message is published in Microsoft Teams.